pythonanywhere/help_pages/articles/502BadGateway.md

 If you need to do some heavy processing or number crunching in your web app, check out the tips [here](/pages/AsyncInWebApps)

+## Python 3.7 and Django 3 on the Earlgrey system image
+There is a bug in Python 3.7.0 (which is the version that the Earlgrey system image has installed) that prevents Django 3 admin pages from working.
+If you use Django 3 and Python 3.7 on Earlgrey, then your web app will crash whenever you visit an admin page.

 ## Contact support if nothing else works